D02-1/repetition-while-vs-do-while/README.md

 ### do while vs while

-1.1 Initialize a variable i and stop the loop one i = 20, use a while loop
+1.1 Initialize a variable i and stop the loop once i = 20, use a while loop

-1.2 Initialize a variable j and stop the loop one j = 20, use a do while loop
+1.2 Initialize a variable j and stop the loop once j = 20, use a do while loop

-1.3 Which difference are you noticing when comparing both loops
+1.3 Which difference are you noticing, when comparing both loops?

 ---